-Total volume of Dangerous Goods over the reporting year was 32,138 tonnes, averaging 88 tonnes per day.
+Total volume of Dangerous Goods over the reporting year was 27,441 tonnes, averaging 75 tonnes per day.

-With reference to consent condition C2.18, 43 tonnes of DG class 2.3 transited through the terminal during the reporting period.
-This was from a total of 15 containers of packaged material.
+With reference to consent condition C2.18, 29 tonnes of DG class 2.3 transited through the terminal during the reporting period.